noma-protocol/docs/docs/exchange/overview.md

   <h3> Wallet</h3>

     1. Shows the balances of the selected market tokens in the user's wallet
-     2. Controls to wrap/unwrap WBNB and BNB
+     2. Controls to wrap/unwrap WMON and MON
      3. Borrow and stake buttons for the selected token

 <div>